 - Equipment is not to be removed from designated areas to be used in other spaces.

 - Please return all equipment to its proper location after use.

-- Climbing on fitness equipment, hanging upside down, or performing acrobatic moves is prohibited.
+- Climbing on fitness equipment, hanging upside down, or performing acrobatic moves are prohibited.

-- Limit your time on cardio equipment to 30 minutes during peak hours and/or when other patrons are waiting.
+- Limit your time on cardio equipment to 30 minutes during peak hours or when other patrons are waiting.

-- To avoid congestion and waiting lines, patrons should allow others to work in-between sets while using strength-training equipment.
+- To avoid congestion and lines, patrons should allow others to work in-between sets while using strength training equipment.

 - Proper workout attire should be worn.
 View more details.

 - Headphones must be used while listening to personal music.

 - Lift weights in a controlled manner refraining from slamming weight stacks.

 - No bags, coats, books, etc. allowed in workout areas.
 Day lockers are available for storage.

 - Compressed chalk is allowed, but only on the lifting platforms.
 Loose chalk is prohibited.
 Individuals are responsible for cleaning up after themselves.

 - Report any damaged or faulty fitness equipment to the on-duty floor staff or member services.

 - Unauthorized use of facilities for instructing/coaching is prohibited, including personal training.

 - The on-duty Campus Recreation staff has authority over all fitness area conduct and use of equipment.